Coresignal Review

 Dashboard

 As I’ve mentioned, Coresignal’s dashboard currently revolves around the data API.
-There, you can buy credits, view your credit expenditure, understand and build (but not run) API queries.
+It lets you buy credits, view your credit expenditure, understand and build API queries.
 You’ll also find a data dictionary showing how the results are structured.
 Finally, there’s an option to contact support via a form.

 Subscription Management